fmay/ziggyusaurus/docs/user-guide/editor/Editor.md

 # The Flow editor

-General information on navigating the Flow editor.
-This is where you'll spend most of your time building Flows.
+General information on navigating the Flow editor, where you'll spend most of your time building Flows.